minprog/prog-project/info/30 Requirements.md

 - You must include your name, email, and student ID in a comment atop every Java source file in the project.

 ### iOS

+- Your app's source code should be managed in an **Xcode 6.1** project.

 - Your app's UI should be sized for an iPhone or iPod touch (i.e., 320 &times; 480 points) or for an iPad (i.e., 768 &times; 1024 points).